-Job interviews can be a nerve-wracking experience.
-The best way to ease your nerves is to prepare for the interview to the best of your ability.
-You will have been chosen to interview on the basis of your CV which means that the company already sees potential in you and are impressed by your previous employment or education.
-You should take confidence from this and bring this confidence with you into the interview.
+Job interviews can be a stressful experience.
+One way to reduce stress is to prepare for the interview to the best of your ability.
+You will have been chosen to interview on the basis of your CV, which means that the company already sees potential in you and is impressed by your previous experience.
+Try to take confidence from this and bring this confidence with you into the interview.

 Preparing for a job interview

-On the day of the interview, you’ll probably be nervous so it’s a good idea to have everything prepared well in advance.
+On the day of the interview, you might be nervous and this is completely normal.
+It’s a good idea to have everything prepared well in advance.

 What you should bring

 Check in advance to see if you have to bring anything with you to the interview.
-Ask about the structure of the interview and find out if you will need to have a presentation prepared in advance.
+Ask about the structure of the interview and find out if you will need to have a presentation prepared for the day.

 Make sure to have any necessary documents ready such as:

 Practice the interview

 Practice interview questions at home.
 If you are in college, there may be a career guidance counsellor who will run interview prep meetings.
 These can help you build confidence in your interviewing skills.
 It’s also a good idea to prepare questions to ask the interviewer as they may ask you if you have any at the end of the interview.
 Do some research on the company beforehand to understand their background and values and make sure to ask questions that cannot be answered on their website.